-We encourage you to always closely review your payment card statements for any unauthorized charges.
-Immediately report any unauthorized charges to the bank that issued your card because payment card network rules generally provide cardholders are not responsible for unauthorized charges when timely reported.
+What You Can Do.
+We encourage you to closely review your payment card statements for any unauthorized charges.
+We recommend that you immediately report any such charges to the bank that issued your card.
+If reported timely, payment card network rules generally provide that cardholders are not responsible for unauthorized charges.
 Information on additional steps you can take can be found on the following pages.